vimc/montagu/Troubleshooting.md

 **How can I run a support VM locally?**

-From montagu-machine, run  `sudo vagrant up uat` or `sudo vagrant up science`
+From montagu-machine, run  `vagrant up <machine name>`

+You'll probably want to use the machine name `dev`, whose configuration provides a minimal data set-up (similar to that used by
+TeamCity) in order to test code.

+The other machine names you can use are `uat`, `science` and `latest` which are the configurations for the main support VMs.
+Be careful with these, as these configurations may cause sizable data transfers - you can check the settings values for each in /montagu/settings.

-Run `sudo vagrant ssh uat` (or other machine name) to log into the VM.
+Run `vagrant ssh <machine name>` to log into the VM.

 **And how do I tear it down again?**